Khrystyna Sushko: Early life

-She was born in Kyiv to Prince Evgenii Troubetzkoy.
+Khrystyna Sushko was born in Kyiv to Prince Evgenii Troubetzkoy.
 After graduating from a classical gymnasium, she then studied at the medical faculty of Moscow University from 1914 onwards.
 She knew several foreign languages (German, French, Polish) as well as Ukrainian and Russian.

 On the outbreak of World War I she went to work as a nurse in a military hospital on the Southwestern Front.
 At the front she met Prince Nikolai Dolgoruky, a Russian army general from the House of Dolgorukov, whom she married in spring 1915.
 On 26 March 1917 she gave birth to their daughter, Svetlana, which ended her service in the Russian Imperial Army.

 After the October Revolution she fled to Kyiv with Svetlana, where they were personally cared for by Symon Petliura - he was familiar with the Dolgoruky family from his time as a journalist in Moscow.
 In order to hide the fact that she had married into a Russian aristocratic family, Petliura suggested she take on a fictitious surname - Skachkivska.